landonepps/airplay2-receiver-sound/README.md

 **New and old Features related to sound**:

-- Volume control from the sending device
+- Individual volume control from the sending device
 - Set Latency / Delay to match playing speed with physical devices
 - Connect with multiple virtual-receiver devices
 -